Background to devolution in the UK

 Devolution means that the United Kingdom government has transferred a wide range of powers to the Northern Ireland Assembly.
 This means that local politicians, instead of MPs in Westminster, make key decisions on how Northern Ireland is governed.

-Some powers remain with the UK government.
-These can be either 'reserved' matters which might transfer to the Northern Ireland Assembly at a future date; or 'excepted' matters which will remain with the UK government indefinitely.
+Some powers still lie with the UK government.
+These can be either 'reserved' matters which might transfer to the Northern Ireland Assembly at a future date; or 'excepted' matters which will stay with the UK government indefinitely.

 The Northern Ireland Office is responsible for overseeing the Northern Ireland devolution settlement.
 It also represents Northern Ireland interests at UK Government level and UK Government interests in Northern Ireland.